santidrj/IML-Lab/W1/README.md

 All these scripts generate several output files such as plots and validation results that are stored in the `figures` and `validation` folders respectively.

+Additionally, for the Connect-4 dataset we also generate the results of the models and save them as pickle files in the `models_results`.